Anxiety

 You've probably been here before: trying a medication for a few months, feeling somewhat better—but not well.
 Maybe your doctor suggested switching.
 Maybe you're wondering if Lexapro or Zoloft is the better choice.

-Here's the reality: 40-60% of patients don't achieve remission with their first SSRI (Rush et al., STARD trial, American Journal of Psychiatry, 2006).
-But before we compare Lexapro and Zoloft, there's a more important question: Why might neither medication work for you?*
+Here's the reality: in STAR*D, the first acute treatment step produced a QIDS-SR remission rate of 36.8% (Rush et al., 2006; DOI: 10.1176/ajp.2006.163.11.1905; PMID: 17074942).
+But before we compare Lexapro and Zoloft, there's a more important question: Why might neither medication work for you?

 Let me explain both the medication comparison you came here for AND the medical investigation you might actually need.